Rowlett man charged with murder in death of brother-in-law

 Sheriff's investigators and the Texas Ranger determined that Leo was a victim of a homicide.
 Robles was arrested and is suspected to be the person responsible for the death of Leos, his brother-in-law, the Sheriff's Office said.

-Robles was being held in the Hunt County Detention Center on a count of murder.
-A bond amount was not immediately announced.
+Robles was being held in lieu of $750,000 bond Wednesday in the Hunt County Detention Center on a count of murder.

 Murder is a first-degree felony, punishable upon conviction by a maximum sentence of from five to 99 years to life in prison.